cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/digicert-update/custom-hostname-certificates.md

 # Custom hostnames

-On **September 26, 2022**, Cloudflare will stop using DigiCert as an issuing certificate authority (CA) for new [custom hostname certificates](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/).
+On **January 23, 2023**, Cloudflare will stop using DigiCert as an issuing certificate authority (CA) for new [custom hostname certificates](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/).
 This will not affect existing custom hostname certificates.

-On **October 31, 2022**, Cloudflare will stop using DigiCert as the CA for custom hostname certificate renewals.
+On **January 31, 2023**, Cloudflare will stop using DigiCert as the CA for custom hostname certificate renewals.
 This will not affect existing custom hostname certificates, but only certificate renewals.

 ## Summary of changes